yenrab/PDIntervu/README.md

 # PDIntervu

 PDIntervu is an intelligent technical interview assessment system that conducts structured competency evaluations using a multi-actor, multi-mode architecture.
-The system evaluates candidates across various technical topics using rubric-based assessments.
+The system evaluates candidates across Elixir language topics, functional programming patterns, and data structures using rubric-based assessments.

 ## Architecture